 Utility companies can use the data collected from individual silos in their business and the huge amount of smart grid systems to build better profiles, plug them into game architectures and deliver better experiences for customers.
 Do you think your customer wants to know if they are winning?
 You bet!

-There are an increasing number of proof points on how the approach can improve customers loyalty, raise their awareness and motivate them to adopt new behaviours in both domestic and business context.
+There are an increasing number of proof points on how the approach can improve customer loyalty, raise their awareness and motivate them to adopt new behaviours in both domestic and business context and drive digital engagement.

 SAP, is using gamification to reduce car emissions and the amount spent on company cars.
 They’ve developed and released an app, ‘TwoGo’ which businesses can use to encourage their employees to carpool.
 Carpoolers can earn points, track their friends’ progress, and donate money they save through the initiative to charities of their choice